-In FFY 2020-22, the following anticipated vehicle equipment procurements will be sole source: Mobile Data Terminals, Automated Vehicle Annunciators, & Automated Passenger Counters, Radios, and Regional Electronic Fare (Clipper).
-These will be consistent with existing local and regional systems.
-Removing those purchases from the Step One calculations lowers the Step One calculation to 4%.
+In FFY 2020-22, the following anticipated vehicle equipment purchases will be sole source procurements consistent with the District's current technologies and regional systems.
+These include: Mobile Data Terminals, Automated Vehicle Annunciators, & Automated Passenger Counters, Emergency Radios, and Regional Electronic Fare Counters (Clipper).

-The remaining anticipated contract awards are for operations: primarily for the ADA paratransit contract and possibly for a travel navigator program serving senior and disabled residents.
+The remaining anticipated contract awards are for two operations-related contracts: primarily for the ADA paratransit contract and possibly for a travel navigator program serving senior and disabled residents.
+Marin Transit currently contracts with a local non-profit social service organization for both services.
+The organization's mission to serve Marin's senior and disabled residents.
+Marin Transit does not anticipate any federally supported construction projects for the FFY 20-22 period.

 Marin Transit's DBE officer has identified three possible areas for unbundling the ADA paratransit contract: uniforms, information technology support, and vehicle washing.
-Marin Transit's paratransit vehicles are fueled at the Marin County-owned garage.
-Thus, there are no DBE opportunities associated with fueling.
-Marin Transit does not anticipate any federally supported construction projects for FFY 20-22.
+Marin Transit does not currently own or lease a maintenance and operations facility.
+The District fuels paratransit vehicles at the Marin County-owned garage operated by the County Public Works Department.
+In the absence of a District or contractor-owned fueling facility, there are no DBE opportunities associated with fueling for paratransit vehicles.

-In anticipation of a new ADA paratransit contract in late FFY 2022, Marin Transit will work to identify possible DBE firms that may be able to provide the skills necessary to deliver the District's paratransit services.
-The District has some experience with its Section 5311 supported contract in efforts to identify DBEs.
-The contractor demonstrated a substantial good faith effort and was able to subcontract with a DBE uniform supplier.
-The proportional cost of uniforms for the District's 5311 supported operating contract is small, at 1% of the federal grant amount in the award.
+In anticipation of a new ADA paratransit contract in late FFY 2022, Marin Transit will continue to work to identify possible DBE firms that may be able to provide the skills or services necessary to deliver the District's paratransit services.
+Since the start of the current contract in 2017, Marin Transit has consistently requested that the current contractor pursue arrangements with DBE suppliers or services and has provided information and tools to assist with that effort.

+The District has some experience with its Section 5311-supported rural services contract and efforts to identify DBEs subcontractors for that contract.
+The successful bidder demonstrated a substantial good faith effort and was able to subcontract with a DBE uniform supplier.
+The proportional cost of uniforms for the

+District's 5311 supported operating contract is 1 percent of the anticipated federal grant amount in the award.
+To develop an adjustment to the FFY 20-22 goal, Marin Transit considers its past experience with DBE participation in an operations contract award at 1 percent.